Workshops

 Color handprinting from color-negative

-In this workshop, you will learn how to make analog color hand prints (RA4) from color negatives (C41).
+In this workshop, you will learn how to make analog color handprints (RA4) from color negatives (C41).
 Please note: positive (E6) slide film is not suitable.
 You can bring 35mm, medium format, or 4×5″ sheet film to this course.

+You will learn everything you need to produce a balanced handprint.
+We will teach you how to efficiently use test strips to achieve the correct exposure/colorbalance, how preflash paper and use this technique effectively.
+We will also cover the different paper types and there will be room for individual creative experiments.
 Experience in a black and white darkroom is helpful but not required.
-Bring developed negatives that you want to use to make a print.
-Decide in which roll you want to use for a contact print and pre-select 3-5 images from your archive that you would like to handprint.
-Bring something to eat for a short break in between.
-The day looks something like this:
+Bring developed color negatives that you want to use to make a print.
+Decide in which roll you want to use for a contact print and pre-select 3-5 images from your archive that you would like to print from.

 If you want to book this workshop for two people or more, you can suggest your own preferred date.